jgazeau/shadocs/exampleSite/content/english/shortcodes/_index.md

 # Usage
 ---

-The documentation provides information to easily use the several shortcodes added by the theme:
+The theme shortcode documentation provides information to easily use the several shortcodes added by the theme:
 * Shortcode description
 * Shortcode parameters described using following table layout: